ananthu-dev/net-device-consistency-gsoc-2020/README.md

 * Test suite and example program are created to verify and demonstrate the working of states in CsmaNetDevice.

-* A fix was provided by my mentor Tomasso Pecorella [@tommypec](https://gitlab.com/tommypec) to fix issue #234 and it is intergrated into the csma-module.
+* A fix was provided by my mentor Tommaso Pecorella [@tommypec](https://gitlab.com/tommypec) to fix issue #234 and it is intergrated into the csma-module.

 A [merge request](https://gitlab.com/nsnam/ns-3-dev/-/merge_requests/353) is generated for this work which is under review.